tedneward/Azgaarnoth/Classes/Sorcerer/Blood.md

 You gain the ability to cast beyond your limits by sacrificing the vital life force inside your own blood.
 As a bonus action on your turn, you can spill your own blood and spend up to 5 of your remaining hit dice, but instead of healing you take 1d8 damage per hit dice expended.
 This damage doesn't provoke concentration checks and ignores all resistances or immunities.

-The next sorcerer spell you cast on this turn is also a **Blood** spell and does not require a spell slot if it would normally expend a spell slot of a spell level equal to or less than the number of hit dice you expended on this feature this turn.
+The next sorcerer spell you cast on this turn is also a *blood*-tagged spell and does not require a spell slot if it would normally expend a spell slot of a spell level equal to or less than the number of hit dice you expended on this feature this turn.
 You cannot use this feature to cast a spell at a level higher than you have spell slots for (expended or otherwise).

 You also gain the ability to expend your life force more directly in the pursuit of powerful magic.
 As a bonus action on your tum, you can choose to expend any number of hit dice you have, gaining 1 sorcery point for each hit die expended.
 This feature cannot increase your current sorcery point total above the maximum for your level.

 You can't expend more hit dice using this feature than half your sorcerer level (minimum 1) before finishing a long rest.

 ```
     npc.defer(lambda npc: npc.bonusactions.append(f"***Hematurgy: Bloodcasting (Recharges on long rest).*** You spill your own blood and spend up to 5 of your remaining hit dice, but instead of healing you take 1d8 damage per hit dice expended.
 This damage doesn't provoke concentration checks and ignores all resistances or immunities.
-The next sorcerer spell you cast on this turn is also a **Blood** spell and does not require a spell slot if it would normally expend a spell slot of a spell level equal to or less than the number of hit dice you expended on this feature this turn.
+The next sorcerer spell you cast on this turn is also a *blood*-tagged spell and does not require a spell slot if it would normally expend a spell slot of a spell level equal to or less than the number of hit dice you expended on this feature this turn.
 You cannot use this feature to cast a spell at a level higher than you have spell slots for (expended or otherwise).
 You can't expend more than {npc.levels('Sorcerer') // 2} hit dice using Hematurgy before finishing a long rest.") )

     npc.defer(lambda npc: npc.bonusactions.append(f"***Hematurgy: Boosted Magic (Recharges on long rest).*** You choose to expend any number of hit dice you have, gaining 1 sorcery point for each hit die expended.
 This feature cannot increase your current sorcery point total above the maximum for your level.
 You can't expend more than {npc.levels('Sorcerer') // 2} hit dice using Hematurgy before finishing a long rest.") )
 ```